gorhom/react-native-bottom-sheet/docs/modal/props.md

 ### `enableDismissOnClose`

-Dismiss the modal when it is closed (will unmount the modal)
+Dismiss the modal when it is closed, this will unmount the modal.

 | type    | default | required |
 | ------- | ------- | -------- |